 The Atlantic heaths (► Fig. I-1, ◘ Fig. I-2) are almost always degradation stages of deciduous forests.
 The destruction of woodland in this area dates back to prehistoric times; it is now so complete that heathland was long thought to be zonal vegetation.
 The historical development can be easily traced in pollen diagrams (◘ Fig. I-3).
 Along with the clearing, the bogging initially increased, and very soon Calluna appeared over large areas, in parallel with charcoal remnants.

 The soils in this region are usually extremely poor and acid, and it was supposed that, in consequence of the humid climate, they were naturally exhausted, and could support only a poor heath vegetation.
 But the same is true in this case as we have stated with regard to the tropical rain-forest, which is also very humid.
-As long as the natural forest vegetation is not touched, there is no leaching of nutrients from the biogeocene; the nutrient stock remains for the most part stored in the above-ground phytomass.
+As long as the natural forest vegetation is not touched, there is no leaching of nutrients from the biogeocoen; the nutrient stock remains for the most part stored in the above-ground phytomass.
 However, once the woodland is cleared and burnt, most of the now mineralised nutrients are lost and only the poor soil remains.
 If the heath vegetation is subsequently exploited or repeatedly burned, the reforestation, already difficult here, cannot take place.
-One knows of uninhabited very extreme oceanic climates with similar temperature conditions and even double to four times the amount of precipitation on the Pacific coast of NW North America, in the southwest of S America, on Tasmania and on New Zealand, where the virgin forests grow in great luxuriance and show no signs of degradation by a leaching of the nutrients.
+One knows of uninhabited very extreme oceanic climates with similar temperature conditions and even double to four times the amount of precipitation on the Pacific coast of NW North America, in the SW of S America, on Tasmania and on New Zealand, where the virgin forests grow in great luxuriance and show no signs of degradation by a leaching of the nutrients.